Rennsport: Everything you need to know about the new sim racing challenger

 For now, Rennsport is PC-only.
 This will allow Compe to make the most realistic racing simulation possible.
 No system requirements have been revealed yet, but it goes without saying that you’ll need a powerful PC to run Rennsport at maximum settings.

 Aside from Assetto Corsa Competizione, console sim racing games are rare, but Rennsport could fill this void.
+Although, we haven't heard anything since on a console version.

-ACC’s impressive PS5 and Xbox Series X|S ports have shown that current-gen consoles can deliver an uncompromised sim racing experience on the latest hardware.
+ACC’s impressive PS5 and Xbox Series X | S ports have shown that current-gen consoles can deliver an uncompromised sim racing experience on the latest hardware.

 Modding